Logo Pusaka Collection

 Weight: 1030 g (36.3 oz), 475 g/m2 (1.56 oz/ft2)

 Comment: Barrkman: 'The first royal biboeks'ana motif is claimed to have been made seven generations ago by the wife of the Neno Biboki ruler, suggesting the motif was created approximately 175 years ago (Taek Berek, pers. comm., 2004).
 At that time, foreign textiles traded into the region would have been accessible to the ruler’s wife, whose status enabled her to create new motifs.
-Interestingly, when an image of an Indian patola cloth with Motif X [model for Biboek'sa] was shown to the Biboki Kingdom's ceremonial house guardian, Paoespan’no, he saw it as a copy of his own kingdom’s royal Biboek’sa motif.'
-The piece is in excellent state of preservation.
+Interestingly, when an image of an Indian patola cloth with Motif X [model for Biboek'sa] was shown to the Biboki Kingdom's ceremonial house guardian, Paoespan'no, he saw it as a copy of his own kingdom's royal Biboek'sa motif.'

 Below is a detail of 17th-18th C. chintz sarasa with VOC trade stamp.